ctrlplusb/easy-peasy/README.md

 ## Highlights

-  - Wraps Redux, all the radness, without the boilerplate
-  - Intuitive API allowing rapid development
+  - Simple and intuitive API allowing rapid development
-  - Mutate state, we do the hard work for you, auto converting mutations to immutable updates
+  - Immutable data store under the hood
   - Thunks for data fetching and side effects
   - Selectors for derived data
   - React Hook based API
   - Testing helpers baked in
   - Supports Typescript
   - Supports React Native
+  - Wraps Redux, all the radness, without the boilerplate
   - Compatible with the Redux ecosystem:
     - Redux Dev Tools support out of the box
     - Supports custom middleware and other Redux enhancers